aharumi/greenfinch-newsletter/README.md

 The Client already has been built using webpack, so just run `index.html` inside the `Client` folder.
 But the project are also there to look the font.

 ## Server
 The files already have been published on `.\GreenfinchTest\bin\Debug\netcoreapp2.0\publish` just go there and execute `dotnet GreenfinchNewsletter.API.dll`.
-Since it's the default port of Kestrel, the application will run on port `5000`
+Since it's the default port of Kestrel and I didn't changed, the application will run on port `5000`

 **Important:** The Client application is pointing to port 5000.
 The configuration is on `main.js`, I wasn't able to make in time it parameterizable and also work with `Webpack` after build.